 sample time for all blocks in the function-call subsystem to

-an error message is displayed.
+receive a function-call signal.
 Set the sample time for all blocks in the function-call

 During range checking, the minimum and maximum parameter settings are back-propagated to the actual source port of the function-call subsystem, even when the function-call subsystem is not enabled.